samuelpowell/toastmm/README.md

 ## Installation

-Pre-built binaries are provided for a number of platforms.
+Pre-built binaries are built for Windows x64, Linux x64, MacOS Intel and Apple Silicon (ARM).

 ### MATLAB

-The Matlab interface is built using MATLAB R2020a on Windows x64, Linux x64, and MacOS.
+The Matlab interface is built using MATLAB R2022a on Windows x64, Linux x64, and MacOS (Intel), and R2023b for MacOS (ARM).
+Note that when using an Apple Silicon device you should choose the pre-built binaries corresponding to the MATLAB version you are using, not the system architecture.

 It is expected that the interface will work on newer versions (please report if this is not the case), but compilation from source *may* be required for older installations.
 Versions prior to R2018a are not supported (owing to changes in the complex numeric API).